stratum/fabric-tna/DEVELOPMENT.md

 # To develop the pipeline with bf_switchd + bfrt_python CLI

 Another way to manage the pipeline is to use bfrt_python CLI.
-This CLI also helps the developer which table keys and table data are supported by a table. (e.g., $MATCH_PRIORITY)
+This CLI also helps the developer to understand which table keys and data are supported by a table. (e.g., $MATCH_PRIORITY)

 The Docker image `opennetworking/bf-sde:9.2.0-bfrt` includes SDE with all profiles.